gabrielcha2018/310finalproject/README.md

     * Handles analysing user input for sentiment when required
 * Testing
     * Unit tests
+* Translator
+   *using the translator api auto translate the any languages in english
+* Staticmaps
+   *showing the static image for specific location

+#### Assignment 4 new features

 #### Assignment 3 new features
 * Created GUI for better user experience
 * Added extra topic to agent (Now can answer questions about the fictional company's games as well as troubleshoot issues)